Blue Sapphire

 Review of Blue Sapphire

-The 1981-built Saga Sapphire cruise ship (now Blue Sapphire) was one of Saga Cruises UK's two old vessels - together with the fleetmate Saga Pearl 2.
-Sapphire was transferred to Saga Holidays/Saga Travel (part of SAGA Group UK) in 2011 and inaugurated in March 2012.
+The 1981-built Saga Sapphire cruise ship (now Blue Sapphire) was one of Saga Cruises UK's two older vessels, alongside her fleetmate Saga Pearl 2.
+Sapphire was transferred to Saga Holidays/Saga Travel (part of SAGA Group UK) in 2011 and entered service in March 2012.

-The ship (renamed "Blue Sapphire") started operations for ANEX Tours in 2021, with an inaugural cruise program based on roundtrips from homeport Antalya Turkey to Eastern Mediterranean and Black Sea ports.
+Renamed "Blue Sapphire", the ship began operating for ANEX Tours in 2021, offering inaugural cruise programs based on roundtrips from her new homeport Antalya, Turkey, with itineraries in the Eastern Mediterranean and Black Sea.

-(ANEX Tours/shipowner) In November 2019, after acquiring Thomas Cook Group's subsidiaries in Germany (Oger Tours, Bucher Reisen, Neckermann) and Russia (Intourist / 1929-founded USSR-Russia travel brand privatized in the 1990s by Vladimir Yevtushenkov), ANEX Tours became the world's second-largest tour operator - after TUI Group.
-The company's Chairman (Neset Kockar) commented that expects the annual passenger volume to increase to 8 million and the turnover to reach ~EUR 10 billion (~USD 11B).
+In November 2019, following the acquisition of Thomas Cook Group’s subsidiaries in Germany (Oger Tours, Bucher Reisen, Neckermann) and Russia (Intourist — a USSR-founded travel brand privatized in the 1990s by Vladimir Yevtushenkov), ANEX Tours became the world’s second-largest tour operator, after TUI Group.
+The company’s Chairman, Neset Kockar, stated that he expected the annual passenger volume to increase to 8 million and revenue to reach approximately EUR 10 billion (~USD 11B).

-Thomas Cook Group (2007-founded / 2019-defunct) was a British travel group formed by the merger of Thomas Cook AG (British-German, 2001-founded) and MyTravel Group plc (British, 1972-founded).
-Neset Kockar (ANEX Tours) was the second-largest shareholder in Thomas Cook Group - after Fosun International (China).
+Thomas Cook Group (founded in 2007 and defunct since 2019) was a British travel group formed through the merger of Thomas Cook AG (a British-German company founded in 2001) and MyTravel Group plc (UK-based, founded in 1972).
+Neset Kockar, through ANEX Tours, was the second-largest shareholder in the Thomas Cook Group, after China’s Fosun International.

-In late-February ANEX Turkey announced its new brand "Selectum Blu Cruises", with CEO Necdet Ucarlar.
-ANEX Tours plans to expand Selectum Blu Cruises' fleet to 3 ships (second-hand vessels), with itineraries in Europe, Asia and Caribbean, and homeporting in Turkey, China (or Vietnam) and the Dominican Republic.
-ANEX Tours sell holidays (including ship cruises) since 1996.
+In late February, ANEX Turkey announced its new cruise brand, "Selectum Blu Cruises", led by CEO Necdet Ucarlar.
+ANEX Tours plans to expand the Selectum Blu Cruises fleet to three ships (second-hand vessels), with deployment in Europe, Asia, and the Caribbean, and homeports in Turkey, China (or Vietnam), and the Dominican Republic.
+ANEX Tours has been offering holiday packages, including cruise vacations, since 1996.

-Saga Sapphire's last drydock refurb (by SAG UK) was in 2015.
-Following the acquisition, ANEX Tours Turkey planned a drydock refurbishment for Blue Sapphire to be conducted in 2020-Q3.
-As of December 1, 2020, the ship was docked at Port Marmaris Turkey.
+Saga Sapphire’s last drydock refurbishment under SAGA UK was in 2015.
+Following the acquisition, ANEX Tours planned another drydock refurbishment for Blue Sapphire, scheduled for Q3 2020.
+As of December 1, 2020, the vessel was docked at Port Marmaris, Turkey.

 History - construction and ownership

-Saga Cruises (Saga Shipping) is a UK-based company, division of Saga Group.
-By purchasing Saga Rose, Saga Group started its passenger shipping operations.
-The boat operated as flagship until 2005 when was added Saga Ruby (bought from Cunard Line).
-For the 2003 summer Saga Cruises chartered mv Minerva (built 1989), which was renamed to Saga Pearl.
-Saga Rose was retired after a final 37-night Mediterranean voyage.
-Subsequently, the ship was scrapped in China.
-Saga Ruby departed for Gibraltar out of Southampton for the last time on Jan.
-10 and was handed over to the new shipowner on January 13, 2014.
+Saga Cruises (Saga Shipping) is a UK-based division of Saga Group.
+The company launched its cruise operations with the purchase of Saga Rose, which served as the fleet’s flagship until 2005, when Saga Ruby (acquired from Cunard Line) was added.
+In the summer of 2003, Saga Cruises chartered mv Minerva (built in 1989), which was renamed Saga Pearl.
+Saga Rose was retired after a final 37-night Mediterranean cruise and was subsequently scrapped in China.
+Saga Ruby departed Southampton for Gibraltar on her final voyage on January 10 and was handed over to her new owner on January 13, 2014.

 Saga Sapphire cruise ship

-The 752-passenger ship Saga Sapphire was introduced (as the company's flagship) in March 2012.
-Sapphire was the largest vessel operated by Saga Group (a UK-based corporation that specializes in financial services and also cruise shipping for 50+ aged travelers).
+The 752-passenger Saga Sapphire was introduced as Saga's flagship in March 2012.
+She was the largest vessel operated by Saga Group, a UK-based company specializing in financial services and cruise holidays for guests aged 50 and over.

-In November 2011, Saga Holidays took ownership of Pullmantur CDF’s Bleu de France, immediately beginning a multimillion drydock refurbishment of the 706-passenger vessel.
-The vessel changed hands a few times since its debut in 1981 as Hapag-Lloyd's Europa.
-Saga Cruises successfully created a stylish but contemporary ship with lovely British touches.
-A part of the refurb was the stunning 7-m installation of 1395 stainless steel fish (Atrium Lobby's centerpiece).
-To Saga Sapphire's staterooms (Deck 8) were added 46 step-out balconies - increasing the balcony cabins to 65.
-Amenities include electronic safe box and lifejackets (in the closet), DVD player, smart HDTV, direct-dial phone (intercom), hairdryer, mini-fridge, individually controlled air-conditioning.
-Public spaces were redesigned and now support using mobile devices via Wi-Fi connectivity (Saga UK's first such amenity).
+In November 2011, Saga Holidays acquired Pullmantur CDF’s Bleu de France and immediately began a multimillion-pound drydock refurbishment of the 706-passenger vessel.
+The ship had changed hands multiple times since her 1981 debut as Hapag-Lloyd’s Europa.
+Saga Cruises successfully transformed her into a stylish yet contemporary ship with distinctive British touches.
+A highlight of the refurbishment was a striking 7-meter installation of 1,395 stainless steel fish as the Atrium Lobby’s centerpiece.
+On Deck 8, 46 step-out balconies were added, increasing the number of balcony cabins to 65.
+Cabin amenities included an electronic safe, lifejackets, DVD player, smart HDTV, direct-dial phone (intercom), hairdryer, mini-fridge, and individually controlled air-conditioning.
+Public spaces were redesigned and equipped with Wi-Fi connectivity—Saga UK's first ship to offer this feature.

 Decks and Cabins

-Saga Sapphire/Blue Sapphire staterooms (382 total, in 25 categories) and include 6 Royal Suites, 1 Owner Suite, 3 Grand Suites, Standard Outside (1 Suite, 2 Singles, 21 Doubles /all with obstructed views), Standard Inside Single, 6 wheelchair-accessible cabins.
-Of all staterooms, 179 are with baths (of which 20 have showers) and 58 are studios (single-occupancy cabins, including 2 with balconies).
-The total 65 Balcony cabins are with relatively narrow step-out verandas (still but big enough for sitting).
+Saga Sapphire/Blue Sapphire staterooms total 382 across 25 categories, including 6 Royal Suites, 1 Owner Suite, 3 Grand Suites, Standard Outside (1 Suite, 2 Singles, 21 Doubles—all with obstructed views), Standard Inside Single, and 6 wheelchair-accessible cabins.
+Of all staterooms, 179 have bathtubs (including 20 with showers), and 58 are studio cabins for single occupancy (including 2 with balconies).
+The 65 balcony cabins feature relatively narrow step-out verandas, large enough for seating.

-The boat has 12 decks, of which 9 are passenger-accessible and 8 with cabins.
-The cruise ship is of an older design and has no identical (production-line fabricated/same-sized) cabins.
+The ship has 12 decks, 9 of which are accessible to passengers and 8 with cabins.
+Being of an older design, the vessel has no identical, prefabricated cabins.

-Each morning, a continental buffet is being set out in the restaurant, with waiter service for tea and coffee, fresh toast or cooked items.
-Waiter-service lunch is provided also in Pole to Pole.
-The Grill is Saga Sapphire’s alternative dining area on Deck 9.
-Full waiter service is also available throughout the day, with a self-service salad section during lunch.
-At lunchtime, if weather permitting, a barbecue grill is being set up on the Verandah.
-The Grill stays open 30 minutes after Pole to Pole at breakfast.
-Continental buffet and daily cooked specialities are served at breakfast.
-Saga Cruises has decided to increase the number of self-serve buffet offerings.
-Make a reservation for speciality restaurant East to West at no extra charge.
-The restaurant offers an Asian fusion menu of Thai, Chinese, Sri Lankan and Indian.
-Lunchtime burgers, hot dogs, fish and chips, are served poolside at the Beach Club, which also offers unlimited soft ice cream.
+Each morning, a continental buffet is available, with waiter service for tea, coffee, toast, and hot dishes.
+Waiter-served lunch is also offered in Pole to Pole.
+The Grill on Deck 9 serves as the alternative dining venue, with full waiter service and a self-serve salad bar at lunch.
+Weather permitting, a BBQ grill is set up on the Verandah at lunchtime.
+The Grill also opens 30 minutes after Pole to Pole at breakfast, offering a continental buffet and cooked specialties.
+Saga Cruises has expanded self-serve buffet options across the ship.
+Guests can dine at the specialty restaurant East to West at no extra charge, which features an Asian fusion menu with Thai, Chinese, Sri Lankan, and Indian cuisine.
+The Beach Club serves poolside fare like burgers, hot dogs, and fish and chips, and also offers unlimited soft ice cream.

 Saga Sapphire cruise ship

-Follows the complete list of Saga Sapphire restaurants and food bars.
+Here is the complete list of Saga Sapphire restaurants and food venues:

 • Pole to Pole Restaurant (Main Dining Room)